wolfgangwiedervorname/wolfgangwiedervorname_dot_de/content/posts/240617_Fixing_Tektro_E9_Levers/index.md

 ![guts4](images/guts4.webp)

 Reinstall the shifting mechanism and put the lid back on, then screw the barrel adjuster back in.
-Swing the whole assembly back into position and reitghten the 4mm hex bolt
+Swing the whole assembly back into position and retighten the 4mm hex bolt

 Pull the cable through to the derailleur, install as normal adjust tension, and done.
 Keep in mind that cable tension will usually be a hair lower than it is with other systems.